oxsecurity/megalinter/README.md

   - Validate multi-status on PR inside each PR (posted from step "Run against all code base")
   - Run test classes and code coverage with pytest during validation GitHub Action
   - Validate descriptor YML files with json schema during build
+  - Automated job to upgrade linters to their latest stable version